Softdiscover/Zigaform-WP-Cost-Estimator-Lite/README.md

 * It saves your time and increases form completions by preloading data in your forms.
 * Build complex forms with conditional logic.
 You can automatically hide or show fields or entire pages in your form based on selections your users make.
 [PRO VERSION]

-== Installation ==

-There are 2 ways to install.
-Please follow the steps below:

-= Via FTP =
-1. After your download unzip `Zigaform - Calculator & Cost Estimation Form Builder` from your download .zip
-2. Open your FTP client
-3. Upload the `Zigaform Estimator Lite` folder to /wp-content/plugins/ directory on your hosting server
-4. Activate the Zigaform - Calculator & Cost Estimation Form Builder Lite plugin through the 'Plugins' menu in WordPress
-5. Configure the plugin by going to the `Zigaform - Calculator & Cost Estimation Form Builder Lite` menu that appears in your admin menu

-= Via backend of WordPress =
-1. After your download, log into backend of your WordPress
-2. Go to Plugins > Add New
-3. Click the Upload link
-4. Click Browse and locate the file that you downloaded and click *Install Now*
-5. After Wordpress has finished unpacking the file click on *Activate Plugin*
-6. After the plugin has been activated you will notice a new menu item on the left hand navigation labelled Zigaform Express

 == Frequently Asked Questions ==

 = How do I create an estimation form? =